 There are so many uses for data analytics in business situations – it’s no accident it’s become one of the most sought-after skills for employers.
 Working hand in glove with burgeoning field of AI, data analytics shows no signs of becoming less important, because it allows practitioners to make sense of an often confusing world of information.
-Here are five reasons why you should consider adding a data-relevant micro-credential to your skill set.
+Here are five reasons why you should consider studying data analytics.

 They’re a life raft in a sea of information